 Tile Pattern

 While intricate herringbone or basket weave patterns can add visual interest, they also create more grout lines to clean.
-For a low-maintenance approach, a timeless brick pattern with straight grout lines is the easiest to clean.
+For a low-maintenance approach, a timeless brick pattern like Edward Martin’s Claire 3x12 Glossy Ceramic Tile in Eggshell, as displayed in the photo above, offers a clean, classic look that’s easier to maintain.
+Its straight grout lines simplify cleaning while still delivering a refined, elegant aesthetic suitable for a variety of spaces.

-You can experiment with different tile sizes and patterns in our advanced AR tool to find the perfect balance of aesthetics and maintenance for your dream subway tile installation!
+You can experiment with different tile sizes and patterns with our advanced AR tool to find the perfect balance of aesthetics and maintenance for your dream subway tile installation!

 The Power of Grout Sealant